This guide explains how to select and save a clip from a Reflection. This uses the 'Edit' feature available when reviewing a Reflection.

 - Now select the time in the video you wish your new clip to end at.

-Once you are happy with the selection, click the green tick to save your clip.
+- Once you are happy with the selection, click Next.

 TIP: Pause the video to select the 'start' and 'end' times.